albiberto/usb-detector/README.md

        Task Connect(string serialNumber);
    }
    ```
-3. create a folder called Hubs and inside it create new class called UsbHub, this class has to inherits from Hub<T> SignalR abstract class
+3. create a folder called "Hubs" and inside it create a new class called UsbHub, this class has to inherits from the SignalR abstract class Hub<T>.
    ```csharp
    public class UsbHub : Hub<IUsbHub>
    {